 Supporters distinguish themselves by wearing black shirts and by their nationalistic, antiliberal and antisocialist ideals.
 Working in squads they haunt the countryside, persecuting socialists and unionists, breaking up strikes, burning down union and Socialist Party offices and intimidating local governments.

 By late 1921 the fascists control large parts of rural Italy.
 Mussolini uses his charisma and talent at public speaking to promote the movement as the bastion of Italian nationalism and a bulkhead against the communist "threat".
 He receives support from landowners and the urban middle-class.

 1921 - At elections for parliament, 35 fascists, including Mussolini, win seats.
 In November Mussolini organises the movement into a formal political party, the National Fascist Party.
-The fascists also form their own trade unions, the 'syndicates', to control the labour force.
+The fascists also form their own trade unions to control the labour force.

 1922 - When the socialist-led Confederation of Labour calls an antifascist protest strike in the August, Mussolini challenges the government to prevent it then sends in his fascist squads as strikebreakers.

 At a gathering of 40,000 fascists in Naples on 24 October he demands that government be "given to us, or we will seize it by marching on Rome".
 Four days later the fascist militia begins the march.
 Mussolini stays in Naples to await the outcome.

 On 31 October the king of Italy, Victor Emmanuel III, summons Mussolini to Rome and asks him to form a new government.
 Mussolini is appointed prime minister of a coalition government and begins transforming Italy into a fascist regime, where the individual belongs to the state.

 He will remain as prime minister, and Italy will be ruled by the fascists, for 21 years.
 The fascist squads are incorporated into an official voluntary militia for national security and the party expands with new recruits.